Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/prefabs.md

 > **NOTE:** For FBX Model filenames, the FBX Exporter ensures that names do not contain invalid characters for the file system.
 The set of invalid characters may differ between file systems.

+#### Default property values

-> **NOTE:** If a Default Preset has been set in the Preset Manager, the settings will default to this preset.
-Otherwise, the settings will default to the settings in Edit > Project Settings... > Fbx Export under Convert to Prefab Options.
+If you set a Default Preset in the Preset Manager, the FBX Exporter automatically uses the values of this Preset as default property values.
+Otherwise, the FBX Exporter falls back to the values defined in **Edit > Project Settings... > Fbx Export** under **Convert to Prefab Options**.

-However, modifying the settings in the Convert Options window will preserve the changes for the remainder of the Unity session.
+However, if you modify the settings in the Convert Options window during a conversion, the FBX Exporter preserves them as long as you keep the Unity session open.

 <a name="conversion"></a>